 Recent figures suggest that 1 in100 women has a clinically diagnosed eating disorder (approx 269,000 females in England and Wales alone) and over half have a ‘serious issue with food’ that wouldn’t be clinically diagnosed but causes them significant trouble.
 Estimates vary, but between 11 and 13 million people in this country have psychological issues or problems connected with food that often leaves them in effect on a permanent diet.
-1/4 of adults admit they feel guilty after eating.
-1/4 of adults also say that they think they would be happier if they were thinner (when in fact they are not overweight).
-6/10 women say they cannot stand the way they look and only 1 in 25 is totally happy with their body.
-1 in 6 women and 1 in 10 men regularly skip meals in an attempt to control their weight.
-On the other end of the weight see-saw is obesity, which is suggested at being more than 50% in the UK.
+A quarter of adults admit they feel guilty after eating, and a quarter of adults also say that they think they would be happier if they were thinner (when in fact they are not overweight).
+Six out of ten women say they cannot stand the way they look and only one in 25 is totally happy with their body.
+One in six women and one in 10 men regularly skip meals in an attempt to control their weight.
+On the other end of the weight see-saw is obesity, which is suggested to affect more than 50% of people in the UK.

 And of course, this continues to make weight a hot topic.
 Most high street popular magazines devote thousands of pages a year telling you something about your weight, and whatever it is, it’s unlikely to be self-empowering.
-Or it purports to be self-empowering within the article and then every second page has advertisements selling slimmer, sexier yous; Slimming pills, slimming drinks, diet fads, exercise crazes!
+Or it purports to be self-empowering within the article and then every second page has advertisements selling a slimmer, sexier you - slimming pills, slimming drinks, diet fads, exercise crazes!

 So, to write a blog on the fullness of weight issues is outside the scope of this blog!
-But the good news is that Energy medicine approaches can be powerful with all aspects of weight issues, from reconnecting individual self-esteem, to changing negative eating patterns, to rebalancing your body’s ability to digest and assimilate the nutrients in food.
-Because of the complexity of the issue of food and weight, and the way that it is a continual battlefield of advertising companies, multi-national corporations, and political entities such as Dairy Boards or the Sugar Lobby, this may necessitate sessions with an experienced Energy Medicine practitioner.
-But there is also a lot that you can do yourself to ensure that your relationship with food and nutrition becomes one of balance, health and vitality.
+But the good news is that energy approaches can be powerful with all aspects of weight issues, from reconnecting individual self-esteem, to changing negative eating patterns, to rebalancing your body’s ability to digest and assimilate the nutrients in food.
+There is also a lot that you can do yourself to ensure that your relationship with food and nutrition becomes one of balance, health and vitality.
 Because, you eat every day!
 There is no getting away from your relationship with food, so the priority becomes to make it a relationship that is healthy and nourishing.

-Here are 5 ways to be in good relationship with your weight:
+Here are five ways to be in good relationship with your weight:

-Plan ahead.
-Figure out what food you will be cooking/eating for the next 2 or 3 days and buy accordingly.
+Figure out what food you will be cooking/eating for the next two or three days and buy accordingly.
 That way, when you get to having to prepare your food you know what the plan is and are ready to get into action.
 There is nothing more disheartening than getting to the early evening and then wondering what on earth you are going to eat.
 That is when it is so easy to choose easy, convenient (and therefore often poor nourishment) choices.